Our opinion: The end of cigarettes?

 And on Thursday, the FDA banned Juul Lab e-cigarettes from the U.S. market, citing their appeal to young people.
 The FDA had already banned the sale of fruit-flavored e-cigarettes after critics claimed the products targeted teens.

-Some anti-smoking advocates worry that the new nicotine limit would backfire: that smokers will smoke more very-low-nicotine cigarettes to receive the nicotine “hit” they’re currently accustomed to.
+Some anti-smoking advocates worry that the new nicotine limit would backfire: that smokers will smoke more very-low-nicotine cigarettes to receive the nicotine “satisfaction” they’re currently accustomed to.

 That’s a legitimate concern.